Cappadocia Turkey: Travel Guide, Map, Tours, & Best Cave Hotels

 This travel guide will explain how to get to Cappadocia, where to stay, and all the best things to do, complete with a Cappadocia map and everything else you need to know before you go!

 The Cappadocia area has been settled by humans since prehistoric times, and over the centuries it’s been occupied by the Hittites, Persians, Romans, early Christians, Byzantines, Seljuk Turks and Ottomans.

 Historically, Cappadocia Turkey is probably best known for being a place where Christians settled and sought refuge from the hostile Roman Empire, secretly carving thousands of houses, churches, and caves into the hills.

 Most of these rock buildings and underground cities can still be seen today, and they look just like Star Wars movie sets.
 Supposedly George Lucas wanted to film parts of the original Star Wars movies in Cappadocia, but the Turkish government turned it down.

-As of 2020, Cappadocia has become one of the tourism hotspots of Turkey.
+Cappadocia is recognized as a UNESCO World Heritage site, and today it’s one of the tourism hotspots of Turkey.
 It draws millions of tourists every year (3.8 million in 2019!) who come to enjoy the unique landscapes, cave houses, and hot air balloon rides.